inno-devops-labs/Sum25-intro-labs/lab2/submission2.md

   * Parent commits
   * Metadata like the author, timestamp, ...

-  Commits are how Git tracks changes and project history.
+  Commits are how git tracks changes and project history.

 * **Tree (`git cat-file -p <tree_hash>`):**

   ![cat-file tree](src/tree-hash.png)

   A **[tree](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects)** object represents a **directory**.
   It contains a list of entries, each with:
   * A filename